 “As a young writer starting out, I had convinced myself I would never succeed, and indeed that I had already failed, without actually ever trying or showing my work to anyone.
 I want to help other writers, especially from backgrounds that are underrepresented in publishing, see that there is a place for them in this world, and help create some ramps in if possible.”

-We are very pleased to continue the initiative in 2022 with support from the Amazon Literary Partnership and the Copyright Licensing Agency.
-This year, we’ll be supporting ten past winners/shortlisted poets, in partnership with Poetry School.
+We were very pleased to continue the initiative in 2022 with support from the Amazon Literary Partnership and the Copyright Licensing Agency.
+This year supported ten past winners/shortlisted poets, in partnership with Poetry School.

 About the writers